 CLERK: We already have you in our system and the Barbara Streisand autobiography you checked out is now overdue.

 ME: Barbara Streisand?
 Why would I check out her biography?

 I chalked up the incident as an honest error until a tax-refund came in the mail.
 I deposited the check, but when I received my monthly statement, the bank’s balance did not compute with mine.
 I combed my receipts, re-calculated my debits and deposits and came to the conclusion that my tax-refund never posted.
 I grabbed my piles of paper and marched to the bank after stopping at Dave’s Donuts.

-When the teller looked over the information, she came to the conclusion that I deposited my tax refund into my other checking account.
+When the teller looked over the information, she told me that I deposited my tax refund into my other account.